Best smartphones 2014: The best phones available to buy today

-Buy the Nokia Lumia 1520 if you want the biggest and best Windows Phone experience.
+Buy the Nokia Lumia 1520 if you want the biggest Windows Phone experience.

 FULL REVIEW: Nokia Lumia 1520 review

-The Nexus 5 plays out the pure Google dream, debuting Android 4.4 KitKat and bringing you plenty of power for your money.
-There's also a brilliant display, which gives you plenty of detail and performance to rival some of the top phones out there.
+The Nexus 5 plays out the pure Google dream, There's a brilliant display, which gives you plenty of detail and performance to rival some of the top phones out there.

 There are downsides, however.
 We don't think it's the best designed phone around, perhaps less interesting than the Nexus 4 which came before it and as is typical of Nexus devices, the camera isn't so good and neither is the battery, which is the biggest downside.